dogmaticcentral/progesterone/README.md

 any (or all) genes therein.
 This means that we can look for the regulating TF binding sites as far as ~MBp away from the promoter, an idea that would be an anathema half a decade back.
-In addition it opens a happy possiblity that genes are not under a single TF site control, but under control of a number of them, in a stochastic way, with the probablity of TF having an effect being proportinal to the number of TF binding sites in a TAD.
+In addition it opens a happy possiblity that genes are not under a single TF site control, but under control of a number of them, in a stochastic way, with the probablity of TF having an effect being proportional to the number of TF binding sites in a TAD.

 Where on the sequence, then, is the TAD that my gene belongs to?
 The idea repeatedly appears in the literature that TAD boundaries are conserved across cell types and species (for example, [Dixon _et al_ review, Moll Cell 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5371509/)).
-That would be useful, beacuse with TADs define once and for all we could write very many scripts with very many purposes, having looked up the TAD definition only once.
+That would be useful, beacuse with unversal definetion of TADs  we could write very many scripts with very many purposes, having looked up the TAD definition only once.

-The first script, 00_tad_overview.py explores that possibility with the results not too encouraging.
+The first script, 00_tad_overview.py explores that possibility  - with the results not too encouraging.

 ## Which TAD does my gene belong to